Gomango999/latenight-code/public/files/blog_posts/06_token.md

 Note that in the final step, we calculate `v * 7`, add on a token, and then modulo by 1,000,000,007 (henceforth denoted as `MOD`).
 This means that if we have some sort of target, let's say `target1 = 10,000,000` with 7 trailing zeros, then we can easily work out the value of token required to reach the target, regardless of what the value of `v * 7` was.
 More specifically, `token = ((target1 - previousHash) % MOD + MOD) % MOD`.
 This implies that the transaction string can be whatever we want, because we can always correct the hash afterwards by using our token.

 Now note that there are some cases where this doesn't work.
 Namely, the problem specifies that our token must be smaller than 1 billion.
-This means that certain values of `v * 7`, namely 10,000,001 to 10,000,007 will require an invalid token.
+This means that certain values of `v * 7`, namely 10,000,001 to 10,000,007 will require a token that is too large if we would like to reach out target.
 We can solve this by simply using a second target, such as `target2 = 20,000,000`, which we use in case we cannot reach our first target.
 Clearly, if we can't make the first, then we will always be able to make the second.

 ## C++
 <pre class="line-numbers"><code class="language-c++">#include <bits/stdc++.h>